what is a crm

 Regardless of the type of CRM you’ve chosen, Service Provider Pro will become a vital part in your tool stack.

-We already integrate natively with ActiveCampaign, but if you’ve set your eyes on a different CRM, you can use our webhooks module to send data to it—from newly created accounts to paid invoices.
+We already integrate natively with ActiveCampaign and Mailchimp, but if you’ve set your eyes on a different CRM, you can use our webhooks module to send data to it—from newly created accounts to paid invoices.

 SPP webhooks endpoint setting